-Any material, information or other communication you transmit or post to this Site will be considered non-confidential and non-proprietary ("Communications").
+Any material, information or other communication that you transmit or post to this Site will be considered non-confidential and non-proprietary ("Communications").
 Nuance will have no obligations with respect to the Communications.
-Nuance and its designees will be free to copy, disclose, distribute, incorporate and otherwise use the Communications and all data, images, sounds, text, and other things embodied therein for any and all commercial or non-commercial purposes.
-You are prohibited from posting or transmitting to or from this Site any unlawful, threatening, libelous, defamatory, obscene, pornographic, or other material that would violate any state, federal, or international law.
+Nuance and its designees will be free to copy, disclose, distribute, incorporate and otherwise use the Communications and all data, images, sounds, text and other things embodied therein for any and all commercial or non-commercial purposes.
+You are prohibited from posting or transmitting to or from this Site any unlawful, threatening, libellous, defamatory, obscene, pornographic or other material that would violate any state, federal or international law.

-Web sites linked to by Nuance are not under the control of Nuance and Nuance is not responsible for the content of any linked site or any link contained in a linked site.
-Nuance reserves the right to terminate any link or linking program at any time.
-Nuance does not endorse companies or products to which it links and reserves the right to note as such on its web pages.
-If you decide to access any of the third party sites linked to this Site, you do this entirely at your own risk.
+Websites linked to by Nuance are not under the control of Nuance, and Nuance is not responsible for the content of any linked site or any link contained in a linked site.
+Nuance reserves the right to terminate any link or linking programme at any time.
+Nuance does not endorse companies or products to which it links and reserves the right to state this on its webpages.
+If you decide to access any of the third-party sites linked to this Site, you do this entirely at your own risk.

 All product and brand names are trademarks or registered trademarks of their respective holders.